John M. Yinger

 staff economist at the President’s Council of Economic Advisers; and

 co-directed several state-level tax or aid studies.
-John recieved his Ph.D. in economics from Princeton University in 1975.
+John received his Ph.D. in economics from Princeton University in 1975.

 Vices: Fixing Inferences about Willingness to Pay in Recent House-Value